 Buying a Steel Frame House

 Compare My Move work with a number of professional property and finance experts to create insightful guides that will aid you through the process of buying and selling property.
-In this article, we will discuss the differences between a steel frame house and a brick house, the type of mortgage you will require to purchase one and the complications you may face throughout the process.
+In this article, we will discuss the differences between a steel frame house and a traditional brick house, the type of mortgage you will require to purchase one and the complications you may face during the process.

 Steel Frame Houses vs Brick Houses